Joe Ranft: Career

 In 1980, Ranft joined Disney as a writer and storyboard artist.
 During his first five years with Disney, he worked on a number of television projects that were never produced.
 Later in his Disney career, he was promoted into the Feature Animation department, where he was mentored by Eric Larson.
 Ranft later spoke about Larson's training: "He always reminds me of just the fundamental things that I tend to forget.
 You know, it's like, animation is so complex; 'How many drawings are in there?' and stuff, but Eric always comes back to like; 'What does the audience perceive?'"

 Around this time, he studied under and began performing with the improvisational group, The Groundlings.
 Ranft stayed with Disney throughout the 1980s, writing the story on many animated features, including Oliver & Company, The Lion King and Beauty and the Beast.
 He also worked on The Brave Little Toaster in 1987 for Hyperion Animation and James and the Giant Peach in 1996 for Allied Filmmakers.

-Ranft reunited with Lasseter when he was hired by Pixar in 1991 as their head of story.
+Ranft reunited with Lasseter after joining Pixar in October 1992 as their head of story.
 There he worked on all of their films produced up to 2006; this included Toy Story (for which he received an Academy Award nomination for Best Original Screenplay) and A Bug's Life, as the co-story writer and others as story supervisor.
 He also voiced characters in many of the films, including Heimlich the caterpillar in A Bug's Life, Wheezy the penguin in Toy Story 2, and Jacques the shrimp in Finding Nemo.

-In the movie Monsters, Inc., Ranft had a monster named after him (J.J.
+In the film Monsters, Inc., Ranft had a monster named after him (J.J.
 Ranft) as most of the scarers in the film were named for Pixar staff.
 Ranft was also given lead story credit on The Brave Little Toaster (1987) and voiced Elmo St. Peters, the appliance salesman.

 His favorite writers were Kurt Vonnegut, Hunter S. Thompson, and Tom Wolfe.
 His favorite magicians were John Carney, Daryl, Michael Ammar, Ricky Jay and Jimmy Grippo.

-He was posthumously honored in 2006 as a Disney Legend and in 2016 with the Winsor McCay Award, the lifetime achievement award for animators.
+Ranft was posthumously honored in 2006 as a Disney Legend and in 2016 with the Winsor McCay Award, the lifetime achievement award for animators.